solliancenet/CosmosDB-v3-labs/dotnet/labs/01-creating_partitioned_collection.md

 1. Click the **🗙** symbol to close the terminal pane.

-### Create an Unlimited Collection using the SDK
+### Create an Partitioned Container using the SDK

-*Unlimited containers have higher storage and throughput limits.
-To create a container as unlimited, you must specify a partition key and a minimum throughput of 1,000 RU/s.
+*To create a container, you must specify a name and a partition key path.
 You will specify those values when creating a container in this task.
 A partition key is a logical hint for distributing data onto a scaled out underlying set of physical partitions and for efficiently routing queries to the appropriate underlying partition.
 To learn more, refer to [/docs.microsoft.com/azure/cosmos-db/partition-data](../media/https://docs.microsoft.com/en-us/azure/cosmos-db/partition-data).*

 1. Locate the using block within the **Main** method and delete any existing code: